baronsengir007/Ai-Assistent-Nylas/week-3/celery-tutorial/README.md

 - `@celery_app.task`: This decorator turns a Python function into a Celery task.
 It's how you define what can be executed asynchronously.
 - `task.delay(*args, **kwargs)`: A shortcut for sending tasks.
 It's equivalent to `task.apply_async(args, kwargs)`.
 - `task.apply_async(args, kwargs)`: The more flexible way to send tasks, allowing you to specify additional options like countdown, eta, or routing.
+- `app.send_task(name, args, kwargs)`: The most low-level way to send tasks.
+It doesn't require importing the task function, just the task name as a string.
+This is useful when:
+  - You don't have access to the task function (e.g., sending tasks from a different application)
+  - You want to send tasks dynamically based on task names
+  - You're working with task names as strings rather than function references

 **Result Handling**:
 - `result.id`: A unique identifier for the task execution.
 Useful for tracking tasks across your system.